enbohm/quarkus-graphql-tracing/README.md

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+You can run this example application in dev mode using:
 ```
 ./mvnw quarkus:dev
 ```